 Hopefully you enjoy your armchair tourism.
 If you have any beers that you’d like to recommend, you’re welcome to suggest them in the comments field below.

-Stuart Forster is a member of the British Guild of Beer Writers and available for travel and beer-related writing and photography commissions.
+Stuart Forster, the author of this post, is a member of the British Guild of Beer Writers.
+He is available for travel and beer-related writing and photography commissions.